Fall White Pumpkin Wreath Tutorial

 Make this super easy and inexpensive fall white pumpkin wreath to bring a touch of autumn to your front door!

 When the seasons change and I begin fluffing my house, at some point I usually get an email from my daughter listing her own fluffing needs and wants.
-Most of the time they are simple things like a new doormat or something for her mantel.
-Occasionally she asks for a new wreath for her front door and that’s when I get excited.
+Most of the time they are simple things like a new doormat, or something for her mantel.
+Occasionally she asks for a new wreath for her front door, and that’s when I get excited.

-Not including the trip to Hobby Lobby, from start to finish this took 15 minutes to make.
+Not including the time it took me to shop, from start to finish, this white pumpkin wreath took 15 minutes to make.
 It’s super easy.
-It’s also super cheap compared to the WS version!
-Everything was on sale and the grand total was around $30.00.
-I already had florist wire so I didn’t have to buy any of that.)
+It’s also super cheap compared to the Williams-Sonoma version!
+Everything was on sale, and the grand total was just under $30.00.
+(I already had florist wire, so I didn’t have to buy any of that.)